 Oh, the burning question of the week… I have had literally no short of five emails this week alone from friends of friends wanting advice, hoping I can reveal the secret recipe for how to get a job in Hollywood (glad I have everyone fooled!).
 So, I thought I’d share my story and give some more free advice in the hopes of helping you and everyone you know get a foot in the door.

 This past August marked my 14th year of living in L.A.
-The day after my 22nd birthday, my dad and I piled as much stuff that would fit in the car and took a journey across country jamming to the Eagles, stopping for Memphis BBQ and making a little detour through the Grand Canyon before arriving a week later.
+The day after my 22nd birthday, my dad and I piled as much stuff that would fit in the car, and took a journey across the country jamming to the Eagles, stopping for Memphis BBQ, and making a little detour through the Grand Canyon before arriving a week later.
 I had plans to stay with friends of friends for a week before moving into The Oakwood apartments (where ALL the kids stay for pilot season hoping to make it big).
-The Oakwood was one room with a Murphy bed and cost $1550/month.
-So naturally, I did what any high-maintenance Southern belle would do—I charmed the pants off my new friends and they so graciously let me stay six weeks until I found a roommate and could move to a more suitable guest house in Santa Monica (I am forever in their debt).
+The Oakwood was one room with a Murphy bed and cost $1550/month (a lot in 1999).
+So naturally, I did what any high-maintenance Southern belle would do—I charmed the pants off my new friends, and they so graciously let me stay six weeks until I found a roommate and could move to a more suitable guest house in Santa Monica (I am forever in their debt).
 I never moved to The Oakwood.

 After a few months of flailing around, my mom called and said, “Ok you need to get a job.
 And I don’t want you to call me again until you have a job, and you better call me at the end of the day.”
 (She tells this story differently, but that’s my version and I’m sticking to it!)
 I had a job at the end of the day too…at Ron Herman in Brentwood, which I didn’t realize at the time, was the hottest clothing boutique in town.
 I had no idea that even that experience would help get my real first industry job a year later, working as the third assistant to producer Brian Grazer at Imagine Entertainment (he was intrigued that I knew fashion and personal shopping became a big part of my job).
 That job was my foot in the door and led me to now, owning my own company as a talent publicist.
 How did I get that first job, you ask?
 Through a temp agency recommended to me by a “psychic” at Universal City Walk.
 She clearly saw into my future—that’s all I’m saying!
 I could honestly write a book about my first few years in L.A., but I’ll stop here and save the rest for another day.